 Tarangire is quite possibly the most underrated wildlife reserve in Africa.
 Living in the shadows of Tanzania's iconic safari destinations Tarangire is suffering an identity crisis.
-Here is some of the wildest and scenically most beautiful country in Africa and yet it is not well known as a safari destination because of the popularity of the nearby Ngorongro and Serengeti.
+It is one of the wildest and scenically most beautiful destinations in Africa and yet it is not well known as a safari destination because of the popularity of the nearby Ngorongro and Serengeti.

 'I woke to the first light sifting thought the front of the room and as I lay in my bed I could see over the vast wilderness of Tarangire, a magnificent, and yet unheralded, wildlife haven'.